-- We show that current multi-core architectures will not be able to sustain interactive frame rates even when the benchmark suite is aggressively parallelized.
+- We devise a forward-looking benchmark suite for interactive, physical simulation.
+The suite combines rigid body, cloth, debris and other features at a level of scale commensurate with future-generation games. - We show that current multi-core architectures will not be able to sustain interactive frame rates even when the benchmark suite is aggressively parallelized.
 Operating system, cache contention, and control logic area overhead all contribute to this conclusion. - We propose an architecture with both CG and FG cores that is able to sustain interactive frame rates for physics workloads through efficient area utilization.
-The key elements of this efficiency are: - Intelligent, application-aware L2 management In section 6.1 we examine the L2 requirements for physics simulation and propose a partitioning strategy that reduces the required L2 space by more than half. - Dynamic coupling/allocation of FG cores to CG cores - In section 7.1 we propose an arbitration policy that balances the maximal utilization of available FG core resources and the exploitation of locality among FG cores working on the same CG task. - Relaxed communication latency of FG and CG cores- In sections 7.2 and 8.2.2 we explore design alternatives to interconnecting FG and CG cores.
+The key elements of this efficiency are: - Intelligent, application-aware L2 management In section 6.1 we examine the L2 requirements for physics simulation and propose a partitioning strategy that reduces the required L2 space by more than half. - Dynamic coupling/allocation of FG cores to CG cores In section 7.1 we propose an arbitration policy that balances the maximal utilization of available FG core resources and the exploitation of locality among FG cores working on the same CG task. - Relaxed communication latency of FG and CG cores- In sections 7.2 and 8.2.2 we explore design alternatives to interconnecting FG and CG cores.
 The tight coupling of FG and CG cores can restrict where these cores are placed (i.e. on/off chip) and how effectively we can dynamically leverage FG cores.
 To loosen this coupling, we consider the amount of buffering space and application parallelism required to overlap communication for a variety of interconnection strategies.